 The next few weeks were miserable, as I basically had to stay up all hours to get everything done.
 Somehow, I managed.
 I have since learned my lesson, and when working on an assignment, I ALWAYS keep a backup – although I don’t use a CD anymore.

+We hope this story helped you learn why backups are most crucial to users.
 To protect your business’ data, you should always have more than one copy of it saved, and these copies should be kept in separate locations.
 While you should be taking multiple backups a day, it is best if they run continuously, ensuring that the most work you would lose would amount to just a few minutes.
+Don’t let a disaster backup happen to you and cost your business thousands of dollars.

-We want to thank our contributor today, and remind you that Symmetric Engineering Group can assist your company with its data backup and continuity needs.
-Reach out at (813) 749-0895 to learn more about our solutions!
+We want to thank our contributor today, and remind you that Symmetric IT Group can assist your company with its data backup and continuity needs.
+Reach out at (813) 749-0895 to learn more about our solutions and check out our business continuity page to show how we can help!